 Her first book, This Isn’t What I Expected: Overcoming Postpartum Depression (Bantam, 1994; second edition Da Capo Press, 2013), co-authored with Dr. Valerie Davis Raskin, forged new territory in the self-help book market on postpartum depression.
 The revised second edition became available October, 2013.
 Frequently listed as the bestselling postpartum book on Amazon.com, this pioneering book has proven to be an essential resource for women and their families.
 Her subsequent books on postpartum depression, The Postpartum Husband: Practical Solutions for Living with Postpartum Depression (xlibris, 2001) and What Am I Thinking?
 Having a Baby After Postpartum Depression (xlibris, 2005) continue to contribute significantly to the self-help market for families dealing with postpartum depression.
 She co-authored Dropping the Baby and Other Scary Thoughts: Breaking the Cycle of Unwanted Thoughts in Motherhood (2011; Routledge; with A. Wenzel), and her book, Therapy and the Postpartum Woman: Notes on Healing Postpartum Depression for Clinicians and the Women Who Seek Their Help (Routledge, 2009), has been a groundbreaking resource for clinicians who treat women with postpartum mood and anxiety disorders.
 Additionally, she has contributed to two edited parenting collections, ParentSchool: Parent School: Simple Lessons from the Leading Experts on Being a Mom and Dad by Jerry and Lorin Biederman (M. Evans & Company, Inc. 2002) and The Experts’ Guide to the Baby Years: 100 Things Every Parent Should Know by Samantha Ettus (Clarkson Potter, 2006) with brief inserts from the perspective of a postpartum expert.
 Her most recent book, Tokens of Affection: Reclaiming your marriage after postpartum depression (Routledge, 2014) was written with Amy Wenzel.
 She co-authored Cognitive Behavioral Therapy for Perinatal Distress (Routledge, 2014; with A. Wenzel), and the book which is the basis for her 12hr Professional training program, The Art of Holding in Therapy: An Essential Intervention was published by Routledge in 2017.
-Her latest book, Good Moms Have Scary Thoughts: A Healing Guide to the Secret Fears of New Mothers was released in March 2019 (Familius).
+Her recent book, Good Moms Have Scary Thoughts: A Healing Guide to the Secret Fears of New Mothers was released in March 2019 (Familius).
 In 2020, she co-authored the second edition of Dropping the Baby and Other Scary Thoughts (Routledge).